descawed/galsdk/README.md

 ## CLI utilities
 galsdk also comes with a number of CLI tools for manipulating the game's files.
 Since the editor is currently read-only, these are what you want if you actually want to make changes to the game.
 Each tool can be run with `python -m <module name>` and has usage help available with the `-h` option.
-The following modules have CLI interfaces:
+There are also a couple bonus scripts for working with Galerians: Ash files (no additional Ash support is planned at this time).
+The following modules have CLI
+interfaces:
 - `galsdk.animation` - Pack and unpack animation databases from MOT.CDB.
 You usually want to use the `--all` switch when unpacking, because animation databases can have gaps. `--all` exports empty files for animations that aren't present.
   Without these empty files, the animations will likely be in the wrong order when repacked.